JohnnyDiep1021/JohnnyDiep1021/README.md

 Hi there👋!
-Welcome to my Github profile
+Welcome to my GitHub profile
 =================================

-Mid-junior Software Engineer
+Mid-junior Software Engineer (4 YOE)
 -------------------

 * 🌍  I'm based in Vietnam (graduated in Canada)